yetnt/ic4d/README.md

 -   `client`**: [Client](https://discord.js.org/docs/packages/discord.js/main/Client:Class)**
     -   **(optional)** Discord.js Client Instance.
-    -   (If you are sharding, rather enter the client instance into the other classes into the `shardClient` parameter and leave this undefined)
 -   `logToFolder`**: string | false**
     -   **(optional)** Default folder to log to.